Calanda Broncos

 The Calanda Broncos are an American football team from Landquart, Switzerland.
-The club, formed in 1991 as the Landquart Broncos, changed its name in late 2008 after the Calanda mountain to show the club's desire to represent a larger region of Graubünden then just the community of Landquart.
+The club, formed in 1991 as the Landquart Broncos, changed its name in late 2008 after the Calanda mountain to show the club's desire to represent a larger region of Graubünden rather than just the community of Landquart.
 With the move to the stadium in nearby Chur the club was also able to draw larger crowds for its home matches.
 The club is the best-supported American football club in Switzerland.

-The club plays at the highest level of American football in Switzerland, the Nationalliga A, and has won the national championship game, the Swiss Bowl, on eleven occasions, last in 2021.
+The club plays at the highest level of American football in Switzerland, the Nationalliga A, and has won the national championship game, the Swiss Bowl, on thirteen occasions, last in 2024.

 History

 The club was formed as the Landquart Broncos in 1991.
-Originally, the club opted for the name Grison Broncos, Grison being the English name for Graubünden, but this was vetoed by the Swiss American Football Association.
-After a slow start with 13 consecutive defeats the Broncos won their first game in 1993, followed by promotion to the Nationalliga A, the highest level of American football in Switzerland.
+Originally, the club opted for the name Grison Broncos, Grison being the English name for Graubünden, but this was vetoed by the Swiss-American Football Association.
+After a slow start with 13 consecutive defeats, the Broncos won their first game in 1993, followed by promotion to the Nationalliga A, the highest level of American football in Switzerland.

 The Broncos took another three seasons to make their first Swiss Bowl appearance, narrowly losing 14–13 to the Seaside Vipers St. Gallen in 1998.
 The team faced St. Gallen once more in the Swiss Bowl in 1999 but again lost, this time 16–7.
 The club came close to financial collapse after this, dropping down to the second tier but making a quick return to Nationalliga A by 2002.

-The 2003 season saw the club narrowly reach the play-offs with a 5–4 regional season record.
-In the semi finals of the play-offs the Broncos then defeated the defending champions Zurich Renegades 29–28, followed by a narrow 2-point Swiss Bowl victory over the Basel Gladiators.
+The 2003 season saw the club narrowly reach the playoffs with a 5–4 regional season record.
+In the semi-finals of the play-offs the Broncos then defeated the defending champions Zurich Renegades 29–28, followed by a narrow 2-point Swiss Bowl victory over the Basel Gladiators.
 What followed was another drop to Nationalliga B after the 2005 season, caused mainly by the loss of quality players.
-The Broncos played at this level for two seasons before returning to the top level for 2008.
+The Broncos played at this level for two seasons before returning to the top level in 2008.